Benjamin20771/Net-150/Modules/Lab 9-2 journal.md

 ### Troubleshooting

-The only problem I ran into was static routing the Finance East as I needed a 128 rather the a 0 for the ip route
+The only problem I ran into was static routing the Finance East as I needed a 128 rather than a 0 for the IP route because they were both x.x.19.x.
+Remember to jump